Ukrainian orthography of 2019

-A transitional phase is currently underway to implement the new version.
-During this stage, each institution decides independently on the use of the new version.
-But the Ukrainian Center for Educational Quality Assessment has been set five years to implement the new standards in external independent evaluation tests.
+A transitional phase of 5 years was set to implement the new version.
+During this stage, each institution was deciding independently on the use of the new version.
+The Ukrainian Center for Educational Quality Assessment has been set 5 years to implement the new standards in external independent evaluation tests.
+On May 22, 2024, the transitional period for the full implementation of the new Ukrainian orthography has ended.

 The new edition brought back to use some features of the Ukrainian orthography of 1928 (the so-called Orthography of Kharkiv), which were part of the Ukrainian orthographic tradition thrown out by the Ukrainian orthography of 1933, which began the Russification of the Ukrainian orthography tradition.
-At the same time, the commission was guided by the understanding that the language practice of Ukrainians in the second half of the XX – beginning of the XXI century has already become part of the Ukrainian orthography tradition.
+At the same time, the commission was guided by the understanding that the language practices of Ukrainians in the second half of the 20th to the beginning of the 21st centuries have already become part of the Ukrainian orthography tradition.

 Development and implementation

 The Ministry of Education and Science of Ukraine with reference to the National Academy of Sciences of Ukraine explains that the orthography in the previous edition generally met the needs of society and cannot be considered obsolete.
 It needed only the elimination of certain contradictions, streamlining, clarification and addition in accordance with the modern language trends that have formed in society.
 This provision was recognized as fair by a significant part of the participants in the public discussion of the new version of the Ukrainian orthography.

 In its work, the Ukrainian National Commission on Orthography was guided by the following principles: the need to preserve the Ukrainian orthography tradition; inclusion of new orthography rules necessary for a sufficiently comprehensive codification of language norms; reflection of the main changes in modern language and writing practice; formation of rules for writing new borrowed words, new proper names; elimination of outdated or inaccurate wording; unification of orthography rules.